OrenH57/418project/README.md

 - Courier: `marcus.hall@albany.edu` / `demo1234`
 - Admin: `jordan.reyes@albany.edu` / `demo1234`

-## Notes For The Team

-- Do not share `.env.local`
-- Do not commit `backend/data/app-data.json`
-- Generated or local-only files like `dist`, `.npm-cache`, `*.log`, and `*.tsbuildinfo` should stay out of Git

 ## Hosting Note

 GitHub Pages can host the frontend, but not the backend.
-If you want the full app online visit uacampusconnect.vercel.app
+If you want the full app online uacampusconnect.vercel.app